johnchaffee/platform-docs/6.-governance/b.getting-started-with-api-governance.md

 Having to rely on your teams to manually apply your API governance rules is no fun for anyone, and not feasible when you're developing APIs at scale.
 Ensure your API governance rules are met before an API can be deployed.
 Deploying APIs with governance violations even internally is not recommended.

-Stoplight Platform makes this easy along the lifecycle using:
+Stoplight makes this easy along the lifecycle using:
 - Automatic Style Guides[creating style guides](d.style-guides.md)
 - Contract Testing powered by [automatic mock servers](../3.-design/d.setting-up-a-mock-server.md)